FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 In this case, the only allowed value is `http://localhost:3000/oauth-callback` but you have configure multiple values.
 The client application specifies which one of these the user who is signing in should be redirected to.

 It would be convenient to support wildcards in this redirect URI list.
 At FusionAuth, we hear this request from clients who want to simplify their development or CI environments.
 Every time a new server is spun up, the redirect URI configuration must be updated to include the new URI.
-Additionally, the redirect URI sometimes may have additional dynamic parameters useful to the final redirect resource, like `trackingparam=123&specialoffer=abc`, appended to the URL before the OAuth flow began.
+Additionally, the redirect URI sometimes may have additional dynamic parameters useful to the final redirect resource, like `trackingparam=123&specialoffer=abc`, appended to the URL before the OAuth process began.
 A URL with dynamic parameters doesn't match any of the configured redirect URIs, and so the redirect fails.

 For example, if a CI system built an application for every feature branch, it might have the hostname dans-sample-application-1551.herokuapp.com, for a fix for bug #1551.
 If I wanted to make sure that I could login, I’d have to update the redirect URI settings for my OAuth server to include a specific redirect URI: `https://dans-sample-application-1551.herokuapp.com/oauth-callback`.
 And then the next build, for bug #1552, I’d have to add `https://dans-sample-application-1552.herokuapp.com/oauth-callback` and so forth.
 Obviously it’d be easier to use something like `https://dans-sample-application-*.herokuapp.com/oauth-callback` as the value, which lowers the tedium (of course, if you are using FusionAuth, you can [update your application configuration as part of the CI build process](https://fusionauth.io/docs/v1/tech/apis/applications#update-an-application)).
 XXX maybe use the params example